 I guess this was when my heart started to heal and replace the shattered pieces.

-For more of Nam Tran’s work, you can click here to read his most recent article (from his main blog) on how bad experiences are still experiences.
+For more of Nam Tran’s work, head over to his main blog and read his most recent article on how bad experiences are great learning tools.